 Here in South Florida the summer months can be a challenge for your air-conditioner.
 Our bills approach $260, so the air- conditioner must be consuming somewhere near $135 each month.
 Guess that ceiling fan's not such a bad idea!

 Electricity Cost in the Kitchen

 Next the kitchen.
-The electric oven costs $3.12 per month.
-A large element on the cook top is $2.50 each month.
-An interesting comparison when you consider that a fast food meal costs about the same.
+The electric oven costs $4.29 per month.
+A large element on the cook top is $3.45 each month.
+An interesting comparison when you consider that a fast food dollar menu meal costs about the same.

 The energy efficiency rating of refrigerators can be surprising.
 If your fridge is more than ten years old, a newer one could be nearly twice as efficient.
-We keep a old refrigerator in the garage so we can stock up on sales.
+We keep a second old refrigerator so we can stock up on sales.
 Wonder if it's time to think about buying a cheap new replacement?

 Electricity Cost in the Utility Room

 Drying those clothes is another issue.
-An electric dryer can cost $4.80 each month.
+An electric dryer can cost $6.60 each month.
 That's not bad.
 But if you have the time and space to use a clothes line, the wind and sun are free!
-(Ofcourse the rain is free, too, if you're unlucky!)
+(Of course the rain is free, too, if you're unlucky!)

 The hot water heater is another matter.
-It's typical monthly cost is $25.
-That's $300 each year.
+It's typical monthly cost is $34.
+That's $408 each year.
 It's easy to understand why people invest in low flow shower heads and insulating blankets for their hot water heaters.
 You can also use a timer or turn down the thermostat to save some money.
+Some people even shift to the 'on demand' water heaters.
 (Be careful to maintain minimum temperature required for dishwashers.)